 Load balanced from public internet in Google Cloud

 In the above architecture, the EKM has replicas in on-premise sites in California and Virginia.
 Each backends is represented in Google Cloud using a hybrid connectivity network endpoint group (NEG).
-The deployment uses External TCP Proxy Load Balancing to forward traffic directly to one of the replicas.
+The deployment uses an external proxy Network Load Balancer to forward traffic directly to one of the replicas.
 Unlike the other approaches, which rely on VPC networking, the TCP proxy has a public IP address, and traffic comes from the public internet.

 Each hybrid connectivity network NEG may contain multiple IP addresses, which allows the TCP Proxy Load Balancer to balance traffic directly to instances of the EKM service.
 An additional load balancer in the on-premise datacenter is not necessary.

 The TCP proxy load balancer is not tied to a specific region.
 It can direct incoming traffic to the nearest healthy region, which makes it suitable for multiregional Cloud KMS keys.
 However, the load balancer does not allow configuration of primary and failover backends.
 Traffic would be distributed evenly across multiple backends in a region.

 |Direct connection||Load balanced in a VPC||Load balanced from public internet||Fully-Managed EKM provided by partner|